Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-query-guidelines.md

 > <br>~ *Product Team*

 ### **✔️ DO** use weekly or monthly snapshots when your historical query spans long time range.
 By default all the snapshot tables are modelled as *daily snapshot fact* tables.
 Consequently, if you query for a time range will get a value for each day.
 For long time ranges this result in a very large number of records.
-If you ❌ DO NOT need such high precision you can use weekly or even monthly snapshots.
-This can be achieved by adding additional filter expression to remove days which ❌ DO NOT finish a given week or monnth.
+If you do not need such high precision you can use weekly or even monthly snapshots.
+This can be achieved by adding additional filter expression to remove days which do not finish a given week or monnth.
 In Analytics Service there is `IsLastDayOfPeriod` property, which was added with this sceario in mind.
 This property is of type `Microsoft.VisualStudio.Services.Analytics.Model.Period` and can tell if day finishes different periods (e.g. weeks, months, etc).

 ```xml
 <EnumType Name="Period" IsFlags="true">